hardfire/hardfire.github.com/source/_posts/2018-01-01-A-resolution-that-makes-sense.md

 Reading through HackerNews this morning I noticed [this comment](https://news.ycombinator.com/item?id=16044527), which is something that I have been telling a lot of folks in the past days.
 For the lazy ones, the thread is about 2018 resolutions and the comment mentions the resolution as **" Less consuming, more creating.
 Doesn't matter what it is, doesn't matter if it's bad. "**

 The comment reminds me of something I wrote back in [Jan 1, 2015](http://guffsuff.tumblr.com/post/106802642795/a-resolution-that-makes-sense).
-I would like it if everyone reads it again and makes it their motto for 2018. **Less consumtion, More creation.**
+I would like it if everyone reads it again and make it their motto for 2018. **Less consumtion, More creation.**

 --